Svaan1/hls-streaming/README.md

 - ~~more thorough exception handling in the loop and start streaming functions~~ ✅
 - ~~better ffmpeg process logging~~ ✅
 - ~~Multiple channels (multiple instances of the streaming manager, one for each playlist, change config lib to dynaconf to use a toml file instead of a .env), computational expensive but kinda cool~~ ✅
-- Prometheus for resource tracking (figure out the ffmpeg having multiple pids thing)
+- ~~Prometheus for resource tracking (figure out the ffmpeg having multiple pids thing)~~ ✅
-- grafana for resource utilization monitoring
+- ~~grafana for resource utilization monitoring~~ ✅
+- dynamic grafana tables via grafana http api
 - docker config for resource limiting nitpicks, such as thread and memory reserving
 - Add metadata (title, author, whatever i can get from the video metadata) from the current video and channel
 - Add volume control to the player